My Journey to Become a Hep Cat.

 I am bored and uninspired.
 Writers’ block has crippled my creativity, and painting a picture on canvas no longer holds my interest.
-My guitar rest in a closet, untouched for two-years.
-My barber hasn’t cut my hair in months, and my goatee is taking shape, so the time is right for a change.
+My guitar rest in a closet, untouched for over two years.
+It calls me, but I refuse to hear.
+My tubes of paint have dried and died.
+My hair hasn’t been cut in four months, and my facial hair speaks of radicalism, so the time is right for a change.
+My wife says I look like Kenny Rogers; I see myself as Buffalo Bill, but minus the buckskin and rifle.

 I didn’t realize a change was afoot six months ago.
-The transformation has been silent and gradual.
-It’s as if Tinker Bell, the Beat Fairy, has visited every night and sprinkled pixie dust on my pillow.
+This transformation has been deadly silent and gradual.
+It’s as if Tinker Bell, or the Beat Fairy, has visited every night and sprinkled pixie dust on my pillow.

-A month back, out of the blue, I re-visited “On The Road” by the great beat author Jack Kerouac.
+A month back, out of boredom, I re-visited “On The Road” by the great beat author Jack Kerouac.
 It’s a challenging read, but I made it through for a second time.
 The free and rebellious nature of the characters piqued my imagination.
-If I can capture the “cool factor,” it might add a few more years to my punch card.
-Daydreams have no age limit or shelf life.
+If I can capture their “cool factor,” it might add a few more years to my punch card.
+Dreams of change have no age limit or shelf life.